kevintruong/til/Networking,-Part-1:-Introduction.md

 For example, if a web browser connects to http://www.bbc.com/, then it will be connecting to port 80.

 ## What is UDP?
 When is it used?
-UDP is a connectionless protocol.
+UDP is a connectionless protocol that is built on top of IPv4 and IPv6.
 It's very simple to use: Decide the destination address and port and send your data packet!
 However the network makes no guarantee about whether the packets will arrive.
 Packets (aka Datagrams) may be dropped if the network is congested.
 Packets may be duplicated or arrive out of order.

 Between two distant data-centers it's typical to see 3% packet loss.